YuyaoYolandaCheng/yuyaoyolandacheng.github.io/README.md

 Another picture of me [see another picture](./yuyao_headshot.jpeg)

-This is my daily routine
+This is my daily routine😴
 1. Wakeup
 2. Eat
 3. Sleep

-This is what I eat
+This is what I eat🤩
 - Fruit
 - Veges
 - Egg

-Here are the tasks I want to add to my daily routine
+Here are the tasks I want to add to my daily routine🙌
 - [x] Study
 - [ ] Watch anime
 - [ ] Listen to music

-This is what I am studying
+This is what I am studying☺️
 1. CSE 110
    - Lab1
      - Github